JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 ### Editing Server Configuration

 After successful server start, any TeamCity page request will redirect to prompt for the server administrator username and password.
-Make sure that no one can access the server pages until the administrator account is setup.
+Make sure no one can access the server pages until the administrator account is setup.

 After administration account setup you may begin to create Project and Build Configurations in the TeamCity server.
 You may also want to configure the following settings in the Server Administration section:
 * Server URL